 Aberration is a long-running series of fabulous LGBTQ+ arts events in Mid Wales, programmed by a trio of friends.
 The trading name of the organisation responsible is SpringOut – a small not-for-profit partnership.

 Aberration began when Helen Sandler and Jane Hoy met Ruth Fowler at an event she’d organised in Aberystwyth.
 We all got together to start programming LGBT+ events for Mid Wales audiences back in 2013 and we haven’t stopped since.

-Ruth Fowler has featured twice in Wales Online lists of influential LGBT+ people because of her work with Aberration and as a Diversity and Inclusion Manager at Aberystwyth University – where she is now Faculty Manager (Arts & Social Sciences).
+Ruth Fowler has featured twice in Wales Online lists of influential LGBT+ people because of her work with Aberration and as a former Diversity and Inclusion Manager at Aberystwyth University – where she is now Faculty Manager (Arts & Social Sciences).
 Ruth advocates for women’s rights, trans rights and queer rights across the country.
-She is also the brains behind the online quiz that has been a cult hit of the Covid years, Who Wants To Win Three Quid When This Is All Over?
+She is also the brains behind the online quiz that was the cult hit of the Covid years, Who Wants To Win Three Quid When This Is All Over?

-Helen Sandler programmes live arts for SpringOut events including Aberration.
-She is the publisher of Tollington Press and has previously run the York Lesbian Arts Festival, compered at London’s Bar Wotever and worked for Diva magazine, as well as writing fiction and poetry.
+Helen Sandler is the publisher of Tollington Press and previously ran the York Lesbian Arts Festival, compered at London’s Bar Wotever and worked for Diva magazine, as well as writing fiction and poetry.
 In 2023 she is guest book reviews editor for Planet magazine.
 Helen and Jane live together near Machynlleth. helensandler.co.uk

 Helen and Jane had previously put on events with their friends Sue Gorbing and Sal Hampson under the SpringOut name in Shrewsbury and around the UK, including the arts programme at L Fest.
 SpringOut still exists as a small partnership organisation and an umbrella for our projects.